Tendril · Adults & Professionals · AI in Healthcare

 End-of-lesson check

-What is the core idea behind "AI and a clinical trial eligibility skim"?
+What is the main idea of "AI and a clinical trial eligibility skim"?

 Use AI to compare a patient summary against trial inclusion and exclusion criteria, then surface a likely-fit list.

-Which term best describes a foundational idea in "AI and a clinical trial eligibility skim"?
+Which concept is most central to "AI and a clinical trial eligibility skim"?

 exclusion criteria